ergo-services/ergo/docs/advanced/message-versioning.md

 ### Version in Package Path

-Each version is a separate package within the same v1 module:
+Each version is a separate package:

 ```
-messaging/                  # module company.com/messaging (stays at v1)
+messaging/
 ├── v1/
 │   └── events/
 │       └── order_created.go